Aulic Council: Councillors

 Each Emperor summoned a new Council upon his accession to the throne.
 The court normally consisted of 10-25 members, though this fluctuated over time.
 Under pressure from the Imperial Diet, the number of Protestants and Catholics on the council were balanced by Ferdinand III in 1654.
 Upon the death of an Emperor, the council was dissolved and had to be reconstructed by his successor.
 The Emperor was responsible for paying the councillors.

 The council was divided into two benches: The Lords' Bench (Herrenbank), mainly consisting of councillors recruited from the nobility, and the Knights' and Scholars' Bench (Ritter- und Gelehrtenbank).
 Both benches decided as one body.
 Councillors generally had legal qualifications, and their votes held the same weight.

 Aulic Councilor Johann Adam von Questenberg with lute.
-Interestingly, Questenberg did not have an extensive legal background.
+However, Questenberg did not have an extensive legal background.
 In 1712, Questenberg’s colleague Nikolaus Christoph von Lyncker accused him of passing the time at sessions reading French novels.

 Councilors often had professional experience in Habsburg governance, worked in estates closely tied to the Emperor, or served on the Reichskammergericht.